AdrianMunene/gearbox-academy-course/docs/module4.md

 ---
 [Home](index.md)

-# Module 4: Introduction to Python and Raspberry Pi Pico
+## Introduction to Python and Raspberry Pi Pico

-## Introduction

 Python is a beginner-friendly, high-level programming language widely used for scripting, automation, and embedded development.
 When paired with the Raspberry Pi Pico microcontroller, Python (via MicroPython) becomes a powerful tool for rapid prototyping and learning embedded systems concepts.